Questions we get… daily

 Note that cruises can be reserved starting at 10:00 am.

 Can I get a discount?

 Call us if you’d like a rundown of why it’s so expensive to operate charter boats, especially in Washington DC.
 We can talk for hours.
-That said, occasionally we may offer specials.
+That said, occasionally we may offer specials such as winter booking discounts.
 Join our mailing list and we’ll let you know!

 Do you offer gift cards?

 Yes… here.
 Hard to imagine a more unique gift!